Barton's Point Coastal Park: Coastal Park

 but no harmful effects of the water could be found, and the fish deaths were blamed on seasonal effects.

 The Sheerness Way cycling route runs through the park and along Queenborough Lines towards Sheerness.

 The Park is also home to the 'Sheppey Model Engineering Society' which offers miniature steam train rides on a Model 0-4-0T Steam Locomotive No.93 'Janine' (based on a Hudswell Clarke Steam locomotive).
 Within the park is a field for flying model aeroplanes, used by the 'Bartons Point Model Flying Club',.

+The lake is one of the leading venues for Radio Sailing, radio controlled model sailing racing.
+Several National Championships have been held on the lake, as well as regular open meetings, and meeting which form part of national travellers series of races.
+These events are hosted and run by the East Kent Radio Sailing Club.

 In 1954, Sheppey Sea Cadet Unit No 301 moved to the park, they were part of the Navy League Sea Cadet Corps since 29 June 1942.

 In 2011, a large children’s Adventure Play Area was opened.
 It was designed by children from The Isle of Sheppey Academy and built with funding (£87,000) from the Big Lottery.

 In May, a funfair was in the park, in June, the Harmony Folk Festival took place.
 Then in July, Minster Rotary Club managed the Island raft race.